A new Enchiladas Olé with a sunset view

 In the next few weeks, Perez will expand her menu of enchilada dinners and combination platters to add a new carne adobada sauce, New Mexico-style corn-and-black-bean enchiladas and chorizo-stuffed Anaheim peppers, she said.

-The current restaurant is open for lunch Monday through Wednesday, lunch and dinner Thursday through Saturday at 901 N. Sylvania Ave.; 817-984-1360, enchiladasole.com.
+The current restaurant is open for lunch Monday, lunch and dinner Tuesday through Saturday and brunch Sundays beginning Mother’s Day at 901 N. Sylvania Ave.; 817-984-1360, enchiladasole.com.

 That location will become a catering and manufacturing facility when the new location opens, Perez said.